CRISPR/Cas9 will drive the next generation of immuno-oncology cell therapy

 MHC I: To improve CAR-T cell persistence and increase the chance for durable remissions, we use CRISPR/Cas9 to eliminate the class I major histocompatibility complex (MHC I) expressed on the surface of our CAR-T product candidates.
 If present, MHC I could lead to rejection of the CAR-T product by the patient’s own T cells.
 Eliminating this molecule should mitigate that effect

 Realizing the potential of CRISPR/Cas9 in immuno-oncology cell therapy

-Our lead immuno-oncology cell therapy programs, CTX110 and CTX120, bring a potentially best-in-class allogeneic approach to validated tumor targets.
-CTX110 targets CD19, an antigen expressed in various B-cell malignancies, while CTX120 targets BCMA, an antigen expressed in multiple myeloma.
-Our third product candidate, CTX130, marks our transition from hematologic to solid tumors.
+Our lead immuno-oncology cell therapy program, CTX110, brings a potentially best-in-class allogeneic approach to the validated tumor target CD19, an antigen expressed in various B-cell malignancies.
+Our next product candidate, CTX130, marks our transition from hematologic to solid tumors.
 CTX130 targets CD70, an antigen expressed on both hematologic cancers, including certain lymphomas, and solid tumors, including renal cell carcinoma.
 Following on these programs, we plan to use both novel targeting and advanced editing to develop gene-edited cell therapies to treat numerous other cancers.